Italian football league system: Structure

 The system uses the principle of promotion and relegation.
 The first tier of Italian football is Serie A, which is governed by the Lega Nazionale Professionisti Serie A and is made up of 20 teams.
 The second tier is Serie B, which is organised by the Lega Nazionale Professionisti B. Both of these leagues cover the whole of Italy.

 The third tier is Serie C. It is run by the Lega Italiana Calcio Professionistico; it has three divisions of 20 clubs each, which are generally split on the basis of location.

 At the fourth tier is Serie D, a league of nine parallel divisions (in which the clubs are divided by geographical location) that is organised by the Dipartimento Interregionale of the Lega Nazionale Dilettanti.
 Beneath these are five further levels; three of them, Eccellenza, Promozione and Prima Categoria, are organised by regional committees of the Lega Nazionale Dilettanti; and the last two levels, Seconda Categoria and Terza Categoria, by provincial committees.

-All 100 Serie A, Serie B and Serie C clubs are professional.
+All 100 Serie A, Serie B and Serie C teams are professional.

-From 2005 to 2006 season, if two or more teams end the league with the same number of points, the final place is given from following criteria (that count for every division):
+From 2005—2006 season, if two or more teams end the league with the same number of points, the final place is given from following criteria (that count for every division):